0

 must be done before the cold

 weather returns.
-In Massachusetts that means by November 1st.
+In Massachusetts that means in October, before

 Long Extended Warranties